The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification: Neural KF: Is Non-linearity Helpful?

-At this point, it seems that the non-linear architecture of NKF provides a better tracking accuracy in the non-linear problem of radar tracking.
-However, Figure~\ref{fig:res_NKF} shows that by shifting the baseline from a naive KF to an optimized one, we \textit{completely eliminate} the advantage of NKF, and in fact reduce the errors even further.
-In other words, the benefits of NKF come only from optimization and \textit{not at all} from the expressive architecture.
-Hence, by overlooking the sub-optimality of noise estimation in KF, we would wrongly adopt the over-complicated model of NKF.
+At this point, it seems that the non-linear architecture of NKF provides better accuracy in the non-linear problem of radar tracking.
+However, Figure~\ref{fig:res_NKF} shows that when comparing NKF to an \textit{optimized} KF (OKF), we \textit{completely eliminate} the advantage of NKF, and in fact reduce the errors even further.
+In other words, in this experiment the benefits of NKF come \textit{only} from optimization and \textit{not at all} from the expressive architecture.
+By overlooking the sub-optimality of noise estimation in the KF, we would wrongly adopt the over-complicated NKF.

-Note that the optimized variant of KF also generalizes quite well to targets with different accelerations than observed in the training.
-This indicates a certain robustness of the optimized KF to distributional shifts between the train and test data.
-Also note that while Figure~\ref{fig:res_NKF} summarizes tracking errors, Figure~\ref{fig:res_NKF_NLL} in Appendix~\ref{sec:detailed_results} shows that the likelihood of the model is also improved by the optimized KF.
-High likelihood is important for the matching task in a multi-target tracking problem.
+Note that OKF also generalizes well to targets with different accelerations than observed in the training, which indicates a certain robustness to distributional shifts.
+In Appendix~\ref{sec:NKF_extended}, we present extended experiments with different variants of NKF, another tracking benchmark, and a likelihood evaluation metric (NLL) in addition to estimation error (MSE).
+Note that high likelihood score can improve the matching in a multi-target tracking problem.

+Of course, our results do not imply that neural-networks in general cannot be superior to a KF: only that when comparing the two, if the KF is not optimized similarly to the neural model, the experimental results may be misleading.
+As discussed in Section~\ref{sec:related_work}, this wrong \textit{methodology} is not uncommon in the literature.